1.png

 Gardens for Wildlife Ballarat is delivering a new program in 2025-26 for the local community, funded by the City of Ballarat through the Ballarat Community Education for Sustainability and Environment project.
 Gardens for Wildlife Ballarat is a community-based gardening program that provides advice and ideas to those interested in making more wildlife friendly spaces in urban gardens.

-The program will be delivered in collaboration with other local groups, including the Wattle Flat Pootilla Landcare Group and the Yarning Garden Ballarat.
-The Ballarat East Neighbourhood House is a delivery partner, supporting the program through promotion and administration.
+The program will be delivered in collaboration with other local groups, including Ballarat East Neighbourhood House which is the delivery partner, supporting the program through promotion and administration.

-There will be a range of activities on offer in 2025-26, including:
+There are a range of Backyard Biodiversity activities on offer, including:

 7. Autumn Walking Tour: North Gardens Reserve